 For train times, click here to visit National Rail Enquiries, call TrainTracker™ on 03457 48 49 50, or text your station or journey to TrainTracker™ on 84950 to receive departure and arrival times by text.

 Citylink offer bus services between Edinburgh, Glasgow, Perth and Inverness.
 Citylink stop outside the Atholl Arms in Blair Atholl.
 Turn left on the road which runs through the village and enter through Gate 2 which will soon be seen on the other side of the road.
 Follow the drive to the event main pedestrian entrance, just over a quarter mile.
 For bus times and more information click here to visit the Citylink website.
 Unfortunately their phone service is not currently operating.

 If travelling from Pitlochry, join the local bus service (operated by Elizabeth Yule Coaches) at the stop outside Fishers Hotel.
 This service will bring you directly up to the castle.
 Follow the event stewards’ directions to the event site.
 For a timetable and more information click here to visit the Elizabeth Yule Coaches website or call 01796 472 290.

 Arrival and Car Parking Facilities

 - Surfaces around the car parks and event site vary but are mainly on grass.

 - Dogs are allowed at the event, all dogs must be kept on their leads and under control at all times and in all areas.
 Assistance dogs are permitted within all areas.

 - Programmes are available to purchase in advance and collect from the Information Tent, these provide a basic map and layout of the event site.
 Large scale maps are also positioned around the venue.

-- Please make the ticket scanning staff aware of disabled persons and carers in your group.
+- Please make the ticket-scanning staff aware of persons with a disability and their carers in your group.
 Staff are not always aware and do not want to cause offence.

 - There is a flat wooden footbridge from CP1 to the main event site, which has a small step approximately 6” at either end.